fuseraft/kiwi/CONTRIBUTING.md

-# Contributing to Astral
+# Contributing to Kiwi

-First off, thank you for considering contributing to Astral!
+First off, thank you for considering contributing to Kiwi!
 Let's build something amazing!

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Astral.
+This section guides you through submitting a bug report for Kiwi.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.